ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision enhancement-layer HEVC configuration

-Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso].
+Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVision-ISOBMFF].
 This extension **MUST NOT** be used if `CodecID` is not `V_MPEGH/ISO/HEVC`.

 ### dvcC